 Drafting Note: Request feedback on whether the below principles should be phrased as “are generally expected to follow” or “shall follow”.

-Contracts that do not guarantee the principal amount of purchase payments, net of any partial withdrawals, and interest credited thereto, less any deduction (without regard to its timing) for sales, administrative or other expenses or charges are generally expected to follow the requirements in Paragraph B of this subsection .
+Contracts that do not guarantee the principal amount of purchase payments, net of any partial withdrawals, and interest credited thereto, less any deduction (without regard to its timing) for sales, administrative or other expenses or charges shall follow the requirements in Paragraph B of this subsection .

-Contracts that do not credit a rate of interest under the contract prior to the application of any market value adjustments that is at least equal to the minimum rate required to be credited by the standard nonforfeiture law in the jurisdiction in which the contract is issued are generally expected to follow the requirements in Paragraph B of this subsection.
+Contracts that do not credit a rate of interest under the contract prior to the application of any market value adjustments that is at least equal to the minimum rate required to be credited by the standard nonforfeiture law in the jurisdiction in which the contract is issued shall follow the requirements in Paragraph B of this subsection.

-Contracts falling under the definition of Index-Linked Variable Annuities provided in VM-01 are generally expected to follow the requirements in Paragraph B of this subsection.
+Contracts falling under the definition of Index-Linked Variable Annuities provided in VM-01 shall follow the requirements in Paragraph B of this subsection.

-All annuity contracts that do not fall under E.1, E.2, or E.3 in this subsection are generally expected to follow the requirements in Paragraph C or D of this subsection, in accordance with the date on which the contract has been issued.
+All annuity contracts that do not fall under E.1, E.2, or E.3 in this subsection shall follow the requirements in Paragraph C or D of this subsection, in accordance with the date on which the contract has been issued.

 Subsection 6: Riders and Supplemental Benefits